adey-px/cluster-music/README.md

 ## 1.0 Project Name: Cluster Music
 The aim of the project is to develop a custom application for user to listen to audio music, similar to existing popular audio apps like Spotify, Amazon music & YouTube music among others.
 The application consists of a home page displaying audio and a search bar where user can search for audio music to play.
-There is also a navigation panel on the left side and it appears on all pages of the site.
+There is also a navigation panel on the left side and it appears on all pages of the site

-The project is deployed to Heroku on ............
+The project is deployed to Python Anywhere on ............

 ## 2.0 UX
-The web Application is developed for any user who enjoys playing audio music for relaxation or any other reason.
+The web Application is developed for any user who enjoys playing audio music for relaxation or any other reason

 ### 2.1 User stories
 As a user, I want to: